Berryakin2010/Python-String-to-Int-to-Sumproduct-List/README.md

 # Python-String-to-Int-to-Sumproduct-List
-Turning random multi-digit numbers into a list and them doing a sumproduct (multiplication) for each digit.
+Turning random multi-digit numbers into a list and then doing a sumproduct (multiplication) for each digit.